 The biology and behaviour of large theropod dinosaurs remains one of the most discussed and popular subjects within the entirety of vertebrate palaeontology, and continuing discussions demonstrate that the life appearance and external soft tissue anatomy of non-bird dinosaurs remain of equal popularity too.
-Today sees the publicity of a new study – led by Chris Barker and involving myself and a team of co-authors – that has some bearing on both of these issues.
+Today sees the publication of a new study – led by Chris Barker and involving myself and a team of co-authors – that has some bearing on both of these issues.
 The work revolves around the Early Cretaceous allosauroid Neovenator salerii from the Wessex Formation of the Isle of Wight, and specifically its facial anatomy.

 Unusually for British theropods, Neovenator includes an extremely well preserved, three-dimensional partial skull (Brusatte et al. 2008), and it was the well preserved nature of this material (combined with its proximity and availability) that inspired us to study it anew.
 Working at the University of Southampton’s µVIS X-ray Imaging Centre (‘µVIS’ is said Mu-Vis, if you’re wondering), Chris Barker, myself and colleagues opted to CT-scan the specimen in an effort to discover something new about the vasculature, detailed bone anatomy and pneumaticity of this dinosaur’s face.
 Our new study – Barker et al. (2017) – appears today in Scientific Reports, and I’m pleased to report that it’s open access.